chancecmu/pui-homework/final-project/README.md

 > Impact on your design and plan
 * It matched my expectations and plan in [FP2](#generative-ai-use-plan) in that … For example,
-  1. **ChatGPT**: This matched my expectations and plan to use it to generate solutions for code and general debugging as well as simplifying attributions and values in CSS.
+  1. **ChatGPT**: I used this to generate solutions for code and general debugging as well as simplifying attributions and values in CSS.
 * It did not match my expectations and plan in [FP2](#generative-ai-use-plan) in that … For example,
-  1. **ChatGPT**: This did not match my expectations in just how much it understood me from my prompting.
+  1. **ChatGPT**: I was shocked just how much it understood me from my prompting.
 I did not expect my prompting to produce results as relevant and robust as those that were generated.
 * GenAI tool did/did not influence my final design and implementation plan because … For example,
   1. **ChatGPT**: ChatGPT influenced my implementation by simplifying complex features and organizing code for better usability.
 Its suggestions helped clarify and refine my color picker design, ensuring a balance between complexity and accessibility.

 > Use patterns
 * I accepted the generations when …  For example,
   1. **ChatGPT**: I accepted generated code for the slider and interactive elements, modifying it for better alignment with the project goals.
-For example, I adapted its proposed implementation for a more intuitive color picker interface.
+For example, I adapted its proposed implementation for a more intuitive color picker interface, and it pointed out a flaw in my background gradient design.
 * I critiqued/evaluated the generated suggestions by … For example,
   1. **ChatGPT**: I rejected generated code for the interactive elements, choosing to keep my code simple and readable.
 For example, I opted to keep the sliders simple and without labels (which in one user test, confused people more than help them).